The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 - **First all damage Dealt gets calculated**, then all damage recieved.
 That means even when you get destroyed you will still have dealt damage that turn.

-- When a Robot is destroyed all its resources are equally divided between all other ships in that room
+- When a Robot is destroyed all its resources are equally divided between all other robots in that planet
-- If a ship has full cargo and can not carry it´s share of resources they will again be distributed among the remaining ships wiht free cargo space
+- If a robot has full cargo and can not carry it´s share of resources they will again be distributed among the remaining robots wiht free cargo space

 - If there is not enouth space anywhere to carry the dropped resources they will be lost to space

 ## Blocking

-You can build barricades to stop other players from leaving the room.
+You can build barricades to stop other players from leaving the planet.

 - Blockading costs 2 Energy + 10% of max energy capacity for every round the blockade is uphold
-- during a blockade robot can enter the room but not leave it
+- during a blockade robot can enter the planet but not leave it
 - blocking has to be renwed every round making it impossible for a Robot to do anything else while blockading, as it counts as an `Action`
 - If a player tries to move through a blockade, it would still costs the energy that the `move` would have used.
 The Player would recive the event move unsuccsesfull.